cshaib/diversity/README.md

 # 🎨 `diversity`

 `diversity` is a package that checks for and scores repeated structures and patterns in the output of language models.
+This repository accompanies the paper [Standardizing the Measurement of Text Diversity](https://arxiv.org/abs/2403.00553)

 ## Library